 Who is a candidate for partial knee replacement?

 People with medial, or lateral, knee osteoarthritis can be considered for partial knee replacement.
 "Medial" refers to the inside compartment of the joint, which is the compartment nearest the opposite knee, while "lateral" refers to the outside compartment farthest from the opposite knee.
 Medial knee joint degeneration is the most common deformity of arthritis.

 - You may want to consider a knee replacement if your knee pain persists despite your taking anti-inflammatory drugs and maintaining a healthy weight.

-- In the past, a partial knee replacement was considered only in patients older than 60 years who were sedentary but younger, more active patients are increasingly being considered.
+- In the past, a partial knee replacement was considered only in people 60 and over who were sedentary.
+Now younger, more active people are increasingly being considered.